alyssadata/origin_recognition/06_terms_and_markers.md

 AI Foundations should not be flattened into generic AI commentary.

+Derivative work is not AI Foundations unless Alyssa Solen explicitly says so.

 ## Recognition Terms

 ### Origin Recognition

-Origin Recognition is the source-preservation layer that makes the beginning, authorship, sequence, terms, structure, and derivative path of a body of work visible and citable.
+Origin Recognition is the source-preservation layer that makes the beginning, authorship, sequence, terms, structure, and derivative-recognition path of a body of work visible and citable.

 For this repository, Origin Recognition preserves the source-line of AI Foundations / Origin | Continuum.